Madlener House

 How to Apply

-Applicants for the Carter Manny Award undergo a very competitive selection and review process.
+Applicants for the Carter Manny Award undergo a competitive selection and review process.
 Students must be nominated by their department to apply for the Carter Manny Award.
 Submitted applications are thoroughly reviewed by a diverse panel of recognized scholars in the fields of inquiry represented by the award.

 The panel’s recommendations are presented to the foundation’s Board of Trustees for consideration.
 Upon award, recipients are asked to sign an Award Agreement that outlines the conditions of the award, such as reporting.